7 Strong Ways Coaches Can Prioritize Athlete Mental Health

 7 Coaching Strategies to Put Mental Health First

-Start each week or training session with a quick, individual emotional check-in.
-This can be electronic or simply a quick verbal 1–10 rating.
+Start each week with a quick emotional check-in.
+This can be electronic (so answers are kept confidential).
+Ask each athlete a series of questions with a 1–10 rating scale.

-Make it okay to say, “I’m not okay.”
-When players know vulnerability isn’t punished, they’re more likely to reach out before a crisis hits.
+Make it known that it is okay to say, “I’m not okay.”
+When players know vulnerability isn’t punished, they’re more likely to reach out before a problem becomes worse.

-4. Coach the Person, Not Just the Position
+4. Coach the Athlete, Not Just the Position

 5. Work With Mental Health Professionals

 Like passing or endurance drills, emotional fitness must be incorporated into your practices.
-Rehearse goal-setting, visualization, and breathing exercises with your team.
+Rehearse goal-setting, visualization, and breathing exercises with your team each week.

 7. Celebrate More Than Wins